-The Richmond Valley LEP is based upon the State's Standard Instrument LEP Template.
-Richmond Valley's LEP is available for review on the NSW Legislation Website.
+The Richmond Valley LEP is based upon the State’s Standard Instrument LEP Template.
+Richmond Valley’s LEP is available for review and maps at NSW Legislation Website.
 Use the table of contents below to search the NSW Legislation website for the relevant chapters and maps.

 Part 1 Preliminary

 > Clause 1.3 Land to which Plan applies

 > Clause 1.7 Maps